Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 The Matching Process: Placing a Child in Your Home

-During this step, you will learn about the child through provided details and the chance to pose inquiries.
+During this step, you will learn about the child through the provided details and the chance to pose inquiries.
 The child can arrive at your home for placement after evaluation from the caseworker team concludes that your home is suitable for the child.
 The arrival process begins immediately or gradually, depending on the situation.
 The entire process aims to establish an optimal match, supporting everyone participating.

 How Placement Decisions Are Made